-But to do that, the first step is to gain a better understanding of how your interests in the above are affected by the shield design.
+But to do that, the first step is to gain a better understanding of how your interests in the above areas affected by the shield design.

-Total product cost of the MRI Suite is not limited to lifetime MRI Equipment costs.
+Total product costs of the MRI suite is not limited to sub-contractor shield price.
 MRI Shielding choices will have an impact on your lifetime costs and your departmental profitability.

 Contact IMEDCO to get that understanding.
-If you have to compromise in any of these areas, you need to know the impact of these compromises.
+If you have to compromise in any of these areas, you need to know the impact.
 In most cases unexpected compromises are expensive and very difficult to address once the project is completed.